 1. Complete the Accommodation Request Form and submit to the Accessibility Services Coordinator along with supporting documentation from an appropriate health care provider.

-1. Hand deliver the Academic Success Center, second floor John Stewart Memorial Library
+- Hand deliver to Office 205 in the Academic Support Center, second floor John Stewart Memorial Library

-2. After the request form and appropriate documentation/verification Form have been submitted, the student requesting the accommodation will be contacted to arrange a meeting with the Accessibility Services Coordinator.
+2. After the request form and appropriate documentation/Verification Form have been submitted, the student requesting the accommodation will be contacted to arrange an intake meeting with the Accessibility Services Coordinator.

-3. After this meeting takes place, the Accessibility Services Coordinator will communicate approval (or denial) of the requested accommodation.
-The notification email will be sent to the student and Director of Res Life and include the next steps for the student.
+3. After this meeting takes place, the Housing Committee will communicate approval (or denial) of the requested accommodation to the student.

-4. In accordance with applicable law, the Accessibility Services Coordinator may deny the requested accommodation if it is determined to be unnecessary and/or unreasonable.
+4. In accordance with applicable law, the Accessibility Services Coordinator may deny the requested accommodation if it is determined to be unnecessary, a desire or convenience over a true need, and/or unreasonable.

 In order to ensure that you receive appropriate accommodations, you must complete the above steps by the deadline below.
-After the deadline has passed, housing accommodations cannot be guaranteed for the upcoming semester.
+After the deadline has passed, housing accommodations cannot be guaranteed for the semester which you are applying for.